bongiozzo/musica_mustdie/output/band_krieg.md

 # Krieg

-Дискография
+## Дискография

-"Rise of the Imperial Hordes" 1998, Black Metal "Destruction Ritual" 2002, Black Metal
+### "Rise of the Imperial Hordes" 1998, Black Metal

+1. The Arrival 01:14
+2. Alarum 03:23
+3. The Great Black Death 03:04
+4. As Humanity Fades 03:20
+5. My Weeping Soul, Part 2 02:24
+6. Coronation 03:37
+7. End of Time 04:33
+8. Calamity From the Skies 03:00
+9. Reunion of the Ancients 01:47
+10. Path of Soth 05:07
+11. The Ascension 02:24
+12. Enlightened Ones (Havohej cover) * 02:50

+### "Destruction Ritual" 2002, Black Metal

+1. Destruction Ritual 05:10
+2. To Wander the Stars...
+04:14
+3. The Ancient Dwells Beneath 04:41
+4. As Graveyard Rites...
+As Darkness Falls 05:58
+5. Coldwind Flame 05:04
+6. The Immaculate Whore 04:28
+7. Suicide Amidst Katharsis 01:55
+8. A Crumbling Shrine 03:41
+9. Black Ash Snowfall 02:36
+10. Enhanced Soil Where Fierce Battles Once Raged 03:54
+11. Still Waters Shall Remain Their Tombs 02:10

-"The Black House" 2004, Black Metal
+### "The Black House" 2004, Black Metal

+1. Deconstructing The Eternal Tombs 01:52
+2. Deviant 02:30
+3. Nemesis 03:04
+4. Fleshprison Monolith 04:05
+5. Fallen Princes Of Sightless Visions...
+06:54
+6. A Process Of Dying 03:41
+7. Sickening Voices Without Speech 02:43
+8. Ruin Under A Burning Sky 03:05
+9. ...Without Light 05:38
+10. Murder Without The Burden Of Conscience 01:16
+11. Venus In Furs (The Velvet Underground cover) 04:39
+12. Rooms 01:50
+13. Coronation * 02:10

-"Sono Lo Scherno" 2005, Black Metal
+### "Sono Lo Scherno" 2005, Black Metal

+1. Seven Plagues, Seven Houses 00:52
+2. Knights of the Holocaust 04:49
+3. Fallen One 02:23
+4. Slit Their Throats to the Spine 04:39
+5. Hallucinations in the Withered Eden 03:09
+6. Ruin Under the Burning Skies 06:28
+7. Maelstrom 03:15
+8. Plague Waltz 01:27
+9. Power of Darkness 02:10
+10. Shadows of the Fallen Kingdom 02:38
+11. Blackash Snowfall 02:52
+12. Hypnotic Decay 02:04

-"Blue Miasma" 2006, Black Metal
+### "Blue Miasma" 2006, Black Metal

+1. The Great Beast Trembled in Nightmare 03:56
+2. Who Shall Stand Against Me?
+03:59
+3. The Blue Mist 04:04
+4. Under An Uncaring Moon 07:13
+5. The Sick Winds Stir the Cold Dawn 04:32
+6. And Now the End 02:55
+7. Lingering Doubt 04:32
+8. Hallucinations in Deep Corruption 06:25
+9. Every Wound Burned 04:18
+10. An Empty Room, a Forgotten Funeral 04:34
+11. The Master's Voice 02:14
+12. Scars Brought into Question 04:22
+13. The Forest Beneath the Sea 07:55

-"The Isolationist" 2010, Black Metal
+### "The Isolationist" 2010, Black Metal

+1. No Future 06:27
+2. Photographs From An Asylum 05:51
+3. All Paths to God 05:00
+4. Ambergeist 04:09
+5. Depakote 07:17
+6. Religion III 02:30
+7. Blue of Noon 04:43
+8. Decaying Inhalations 05:50
+9. ...And the Stars Fell On 06:52
+10. Remission 03:01
+11. Dead Windows 03:42

 ## Отношения с другими группами